h2non/nar/README.md

 ## Installation

-It's recommended you to install `nar` as global package
 ```bash
 npm install -g nar
 ```

-If you want to use the [programmatic API](#programmatic-api), install it as package dependency
+If you want to use the [programmatic API](#programmatic-api), install it as direct package dependency
 ```bash
 npm install nar --save[-dev]
 ```